sidney-eliot/3d-artists-handbook/content/theory/topology-and-retopology.md

 ![[Pasted image 20230608024406.png|250]]

-Edge rerouting is best avoided on curved surfaces and best done on flat surfaces.
-Edge rerouting is unnecessary for the high and added to that it will often make modifiers like SubDiv look bad (There are however exceptions, if one is using a SubDiv control workflow, rerouting is quite useful).
+Edge rerouting should be avoided on curved surfaces.
+Although rerouting patterns don't play especially nice on highs with SubDivs, they can occasionally be useful in SubDiv control workflows.
 ## The Optimal Triangle & Quad Shape
-- The most optimal triangle shape is a triangle with all of its sides having the same edge length, this is refered to as a equilateral triangle.
+- The most optimal triangle shape for a render engine, is a triangle with all of its sides having the same edge length, this is referred to as an equilateral triangle.
-- The most optimal quad shape is a quad with all of its sides having the same edge length, this is  refered to as a square quad.
+- The most optimal quad shape is a quad with all of its sides having the same edge length, this is refered to as a square quad

-So with that in mind, in theory the cap topology on the right is better (it also has 2 fewer triangles).
+So with that in mind, in theory the cap topology on the right in _picture 1_ is better (it also has 2 fewer triangles).
 However, the difference doesn't really matter that much, and the latter topology takes more time to make.

 ![[Pasted image 20230608024347.png|750]]
+_Picture 1_

-For the high cylinder, the most optimal cap would look something like this (Blender grid fill operation):
+For the high cylinder, the most optimal cap would look something like _picture 2_ _(Blender grid fill operation)_.

 ![[Pasted image 20230608024334.png|400]]
+_Picture 2_

-As one can nicely see here, it has the best result with SubDiv and quite a good result with bevels.
-Method 1 is the best with bevels, but the difference to 3 is negligible:
+As one can nicely see in _picture 3_, the example from _picture 2_ has the best result with SubDiv and quite a good result with bevels.
+The left approach is the best with bevels, but the difference to the right one is negligible.

 ![[Pasted image 20230608024320.png|750]]
+_Picture 3_

 ## 🚧Work in Progress🚧
 - Avoid holding edges, go with creases and bevels